Common issues for undergraduate students

 The student’s assurance of privacy is one of the conditions that makes counseling effective.
-CPS is prohibited by law from disclosing anything about counseling without explicit written permission from the student.
+CAPS is prohibited by law from disclosing anything about counseling without explicit written permission from the student.
 We are not even free to share with you whether your student has sought counseling, as even that information is protected by state law.

 If you call for consultation, the counselor’s assistance will be based on the description you provide, and on our extensive experience working with college students’ emotional development.
 Our thoughts will NOT be based on information we have about your specific student.

 This may feel frustrating to you when you are reaching out in concern for your daughter or son.
 If you know that your son or daughter has seen one of our counselors s and if you think it is important to talk to that counselor, PLEASE ASK YOUR SON/DAUGHTER TO SIGN A RELEASE OF INFORMATION AT THE COUNSELING CENTER, which then allows us discuss your student’s care.

 If you have worrisome information that we may not have, such as someone revealing to you that your son or daughter has made a suicide attempt, please call us and give us that information.
 In that unusual circumstance the priority is to protect the student, and the family’s involvement is essential.

 This series of videos addresses common issues for parents in the transition to students beginning college : managing money, setting expectations, communication with your student

 Below is a list of books geared to parenting college students .
 These books focus on your student’s transition as well as the impact on parents’ lives.